dataframing/dataframing.github.io/_posts/2017-02-07-triplelift-challenge.md

     #>           Mean of squared residuals: 1.370001e-05
     #>                     % Var explained: 38.72

 About time!
-We see that the the forest's root mean squared error is 0.373% \-\- lower than assuming the mean is the best estimation of our outcome! *Phew*.
+We see that the forest's root mean squared error is 0.373% \-\- lower than assuming the mean is the best estimation of our outcome! *Phew*.
 That said, the interpretability of our model has been compromised considerably: using only the columns defined in *cols*, we don't get any input from the region, country, etc. features that we dropped earlier.
 A shame, because we're effectively sure that including more features will never hurt the performance of a machine learning model.

 Now that we have an improved model, how can we derive business insights from it?
 Well, we can check variable importance, which gives us a relative understanding of what variables are most influential over our model's prediction for clickthrough rate.